asterather/Uburver/README.md

 Second test for password saving, pretty sure I needed to enable credential helper?
 That might have done it, now seeing if it worked
 -Q-
+That did not seem to do it, cleared the file, re-ran.
+Testing now.
+-Q-